-Automotive RADARs can be categorized into three types: long-range RADARs, medium range RADARs, and shortrange RADARs.
+Automotive RADARs can be categorized into three types: flat surfaces, winding roads, hilly roads etc. Alongside, the 35 long-range RADARs, medium range RADARs, and shortrange RADARs.
 Long range RADARs are used for measuring the distance to and speed of other vehicles.
 Medium range RADARs are used for detecting objects within a wider field of view e.g. for cross traffic alert systems.
 Short range RADARs are used for sensing in the vicinity of the car, e.g. for parking aid or obstacle detection.
 Depending on the application, RADAR requirements differ.
 Short range applications require a steerable antenna with a large scanning angle, creating a wide field of view.
 Long range applications, on the other hand, require more directive antennas that provide a higher resolution within a more limited scanning range.
 Two different frequency bands are mainly used for automotive RADARs: the 24 GHz band and the 77 GHz band.
 The 77 GHz band offers higher performance, but it is also more challenging to implement since for example losses are much higher at these frequencies.
 The 24 GHz RADARs are easier to develop but are larger in size, making it difficult to integrate them in a vehicle.
 RADARs operating at 24 GHz require around three times larger antennas than RADARs operating at 77 GHz, to achieve the same performance.
 A 77 GHz RADAR would thus be much smaller resulting in easier integration and lower cost.
 Moving to higher frequencies enables RADARs with a better resolution.
 However, a major challenge posed is to develop steerable antennas for 77 GHz RADARs with high enough performance at a reasonable cost.
-In one embodiment of the inventions different types of antenna and meta-material-based antennas that are less prone to phase noise disturbance will benefit from our invention.
+In one embodiment of the invention different types of antenna and meta-material-based antennas that are less prone to phase noise disturbance will benefit from this invention.

-Automotive RADAR systems use a pulse-Doppler approach, where the transmitter operates for a short period, known as the pulse repetition interval (PRI), then the system switches to receive mode until the next transmit pulse.
-As the RADAR returns, the reflections are processed coherently to extract range and relative motion of detected objects.
-Another approach is to use continuous wave frequency modulation (CWFM).
-This approach uses a continuous carrier frequency that varies over time with a receiver on

-3 constantly.
-To prevent the transmit signal from leaking into the receiver, separate transmit and receive antennas are used.
+Some Automotive RADAR systems use a pulse-Doppler approach, where the transmitter operates for a short period, known as the pulse repetition interval (PRI), then the system switches to receive mode until the next transmit pulse.
+As the RADAR signal returns, the reflections are processed coherently to extract range and relative motion of detected objects.
+Another approach is to use Continuous Wave Frequency Modulation (CWFM) or Frequency Modulated Con- 5 tinuous Wave (FMCW).
+This approach uses a continuous carrier frequency that varies over time with a receiver constantly on.
+To prevent the transmit signal from leaking into the receiver, separate transmit and receive antennas are

 Generally, there are three types of RADARs in use in autonomous vehicles.
 Short range RADAR, that helps in collision warning, and provide assisted parking support.
-5 Medium Range RADAR helps to watch corners of the vehicle, help in blind spot detection, lane detection and avoid side/corner collisions.
+Medium Range RADAR helps to watch corners of the vehicle, help in blind spot detection, lane detection and avoid side/corner collisions.
 Further, long-range RADARs help in adaptive cruise control functions and early collision detection functions.

 RADAR signal processing also needs to be efficient.
-It needs to intelligently group the bouncing signals from the same object in the range.
+It 20 needs to intelligently group the bouncing signals from the same object in the range.
 Otherwise, the RADAR signal processing will be overwhelmed with the amount of signal processing and may get confused.
-Grouping is made possible by use of Doppler shift of the signals bouncing off from the surfaces with a velocity different from the observation domain.
+Grouping is made possible by use of Doppler shift of the signals bouncing off from 25 the surfaces with a. velocity different from the observation domain.
 Thus, Doppler maps are created, that depict the range to object returns on one axis and extracted velocity of the targets on the other.

 RADARs have also been used for identifying and classifying humans.
-Though, RADARs are not efficient in performing the human identification.
-However, there have been techniques that are being used for human identification.
+RADARs are not efficient in performing the human identification; however, there have been techniques that are being used for human identification.